aumcode/nfx/Guides/WAVE/RecordView/readme.md

 # RecordView

-Binds Record model (an isntance of Record class) with UI builder/rendering library which dynamically builds the DOM in the attached view components (div placeholders).
+Binds Record model (an instance of Record class) with UI builder/rendering library which dynamically builds the DOM in the attached view components (div placeholders).
 Thus, changes made to view model/data model in record instance will get automatically represented in the attached UI.

 ## RecordView
 Constructor.
 Initializes a new instance using string field definition and value.